There are simple things you can do to help reduce threats and ensure the future of koalas on the Gold Coast.

 Be a responsible dog owner

-Most dog and koala interactions take place inside backyards.
+Most encounters between koalas and dogs take place inside backyards.
 Gold Coast suburbs with the highest number of recorded dog incidents include:

 - Burleigh Heads